RoteKekse/webpage-mathias-oster/docs/cv.md

 **Junior Professor of Mathematics**
 RWTH Aachen University
-*[Start Date] - Present*
+*May 2025 - Present*

-Leading research group focused on [research areas] and teaching advanced mathematics courses to undergraduate and graduate students.
+Leading research group focused on Data-driven Methods for Non-lonear PDEs and teaching advanced mathematics courses to undergraduate and graduate students.

 ---